How to navigate Fiumicino airport, Rome, in 2026

 So again, plan.
 If you're flying into Rome, get some Euros before you travel.
 If you arrive without any and you need more than €250, use the currency exchange desks - but be prepared to pay for your lack of planning.

-Click here to see more information about money in Italy.
+Click here to see our page with more information about money in Italy.

 In case you missed the earlier section on this page about getting into Rome, here's the link again.